no0g/no0g.github.io/assets/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
 Senior Security Analyst with credentials covering both Blue and Red team operation.
-An analyst with a great understanding on both business processes and technical knowledge.
+Analyst with a great understanding on both business processes and technical knowledge.

 ## Experience